Fundraising letter template It’s Fall, and that means it’s time to find the perfect fundraising letter template.

 • Support the story in the letter with social media posts, especially if you can link to the video.
 This reinforces the story and the need for those donors who see both.
 For those who only see the social media post, it’s a chance for them to give.

-• Have your Board members add hand-written notes on the letters to people they personally know.
+• Have your Board members add handwritten notes on the letters to people they personally know.
 A personal connection can make a big difference in whether or not someone gives and how much they give.

 The Bottom Line

-You can raise a LOT of money with both snail mail and email fundraising letters if you follow the right formula.
-Use my fundraising letter template and your donors will easily understand what you’re asking them to do which will pave the way to more and bigger donations this Fall (or any time of year!).
+Use my fundraising letter template, and your donors will easily understand what you’re asking them to do – which will pave the way to more and bigger donations this Fall (or any time of year!).